• Skip to main content

 Cohort Default Rate

-USAHS’ Official Cohort Default Rate can be located by entering “University of St. Augustine for Health Sciences” at the following link after navigating to the database search page: https://www2.ed.gov/offices/OSFAP/defaultmanagement/cdr.html
+USAHS’ Official Cohort Default Rate can be located by entering “031713” for the OPEID at the following link: https://nsldsfap.ed.gov/cdr-searchable-database/school/search

 Financial Aid Information